Falmouth-Games-Academy/comp110-coding-task-1/README.md

 3 | insert new users | x
 4 | update user names |
 5 | insert new high scores | x
-6 | update high scores |
+6 | update high scores | X

-Started working on a few of them but server won't work through a web browser so can't test it.
+I have made a few of them but none of them seem to work.